Chymyst/chymyst-core/docs/chymyst10.md

 ```

 The resulting reaction sites will be single-instance as long as the programmer does not call `makeQuery()` with the same value of `delta`.

+Similarly, the second example can be fixed by making the molecule names depend on the parameter of the function `makeReaction()`.

 ## Example: broadcasting